- Military Basics

 It may be difficult to talk about what you’ve experienced, but it will allow you to voice concerns about your relationship in a safe space.
 It may help to start by explaining a recent event or by talking about your experiences in a timeline of your relationship.

 The Family Advocacy Program offers victim-centered and victim-led assistance.
 Translation?
 Your victim advocate will never pressure you to make a decision you are uncomfortable with.
 You are in charge of your life and your choices.

-Make sure to tell your advocate what steps you’re ready to take, so they can provide informed support.
-By understanding your specific situation, your victim advocate will get a better idea of how they can help.
+Make sure to tell your victim advocate what steps you’re ready to take, so they can provide informed support.
+By understanding your specific situation, they will get a better idea of how they can help.
 They will explain the options you have for reporting and support, after which you can choose what is best for you and your family.

 If you decide to report domestic abuse, there are two military reporting options: restricted and unrestricted.
 Your victim advocate can explain these options in specific detail according to your situation.
 They can walk you through what each option would look like for you and your family to help you understand the difference and decide what works best for you.

 You choose your path, we’ll provide the resources